 Prevention and deterrents are the preferred methods to keep cats away.
 Homeowners who go out and yell at the cat or spray with water only teach him to stay out of the garden when you around but return when the coast is clear.
 Nobody can sit in wait 24 hours a day, so any deterrents must work remotely, without direct action from you.

 - Secure bins to prevent rodents and cats from scavenging food.
 The lid should fit snugly and if necessary, place a brick on top of the lid to stop animals from opening it.

 - Commercial spray deterrents such as ScareCrow which is a motion-activated repellent that sprays a burst of water.

-- Commercial ultrasonic products which emit ultrasonic sound waves which are too high for humans to hear.
+- Commercial ultrasonic products emit ultrasonic sound waves which are too high for humans to hear.

-- Air sprays also have a motion sensor which delivers a blast of unscented air when an animal passes.
+- Air sprays also have a motion sensor that delivers a blast of unscented air when an animal passes.

 - Commercial cat deterrent sprays and powders are available from most hardware stores.
 These products are designed to repel cats by utilising strong smells cats don’t like but are not toxic to cats or dogs.